faithakinbobola/airbnb-clone-project/README.md

 | Listing Detailed View |	Complete property details with images and booking form |
 | Simple Checkout View | Streamlined payment and booking confirmation |

-## Importance of User-Friendly Design
+## Importance of User-Friendly Design in a booking system
 A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.

 ## Figma Design Specifications